hydephp/develop/docs/digging-deeper/advanced-customization.md

 When run, Hyde will update the source directory setting in the config file, then create the directory if it doesn't exist, then move all source directories into it.

+## Custom media directory 🧪

+The media directory houses assets like images and stylesheets.
+The default directory is `_media`, and upon building the site, Hyde will copy all files in this directory to `_site/media` (or whatever your configured output and media directories are).

+You can change the path to this directory by setting the `media_directory` setting in `config/site.php`.
+Note that this change will affect both the source and output directories.
+For example, if you set the value to 'assets', all files from 'assets' will be copied to '_site/assets'.
+If the setting starts with an underscore, that will be removed from the output directory.

 ## Customizing the output directory ⚠